Aayush65/DSAKit/README.md

 ## License

-DSA Kit is open-source software released under the (MIT License)[https://github.com/Aayush65/DSAKit/blob/main/LICENSE].
+DSA Kit is open-source software released under the [MIT License](https://github.com/Aayush65/DSAKit/blob/main/LICENSE).
 Feel free to use it in your projects.